 Joe (12th) – Being a part of a FIRST team has taught me self confidence and leadership, along with a passion for engineering.
 I’ve made great friendships.

-Samantha (Alumna) - FIRST taught me engineering principles, but also, critical thinking, strategy, teamwork, leadership, time management, attention to detail and most importantly, Gracious Professionalism.
+Samantha (Alumni) - FIRST taught me engineering principles, but also, critical thinking, strategy, teamwork, leadership, time management, attention to detail and most importantly, Gracious Professionalism.
 Gracious professionalism is something that I do every single day at school and in the workplace.